backplane/conex/yamllint/README.md

 > yamllint does not only check for syntax validity, but for weirdnesses like key repetition and cosmetic problems such as lines length, trailing spaces, indentation, etc.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/yamllint).

 ## Usage

 ### Interactive